 Richard Bennett, Head of Industry Strategy and Solutions, EMEA, VMware.

 In our hyper-connected digital world, where 335 million applications run across billions of devices, the user experience has become everything.
 It is the single most important factor that’s defining and differentiating organisations.

 That’s easy enough to say, but how does the magic happen?
-How are virtual reality, augmented reality, 5G, drones and robots transforming the experiences we have with the organisations in our lives?
+How are virtual reality (opens in new tab), augmented reality (opens in new tab), 5G (opens in new tab), drones and robots transforming the experiences we have with the organisations in our lives?
 We’ll read about the imminent AI overhaul of healthcare and the new retail revolution, but less about the incredible complexity lying just beneath the surface of these amazing user experiences.

 Organisations could be relying on a dozen different cloud computing (opens in new tab) environments, even more, to deliver the innovation they need.
 So, how are new technologies being brought together across private, public, hybrid, telco and edge clouds?
 How can organisations cope with all the data travelling between them, while ensuring our most sensitive information remains safe and secure throughout?

 Let’s look behind the scenes of the next generation user experience.

 Reducing the time to treat to increase the time to live

 Returning to the ambulance, by way of example, where the patient’s wellbeing depends on how quickly he or she can receive the right treatment.
 The challenge to this has always been locating the critical data, accessing and processing it safely to add context, and using this information to determine treatment.